10 things I’ve learned through stories of overcoming adversity

 4. There is still a stigma attached to mental illness

-The stigma around mental illness makes it more difficult for people to get the help they need.
+Even though we have made significant progress now that it’s 2019, the stigma that still exists around mental illness makes it more difficult for people to get the help they need.
 As one who has been treated for depression for years, I can personally attest to that.
 Those I interviewed have a similar story.
 Much of society still view depression (though it’s an illness) as a sign of weakness.

 Because of that people have a much harder time asking for help.

 Society has a jaded view of what men and women should be.
 Men are to have the macho image of being, as one friend calls it, a manly man.